thomasmendez/go-template-simple-server-monitoring/README.md

 # GoLang Gin Starter Project

 Simple Gin Starter project with some industry standard tools setup for production.
-Monitoring and alerting included
+Monitoring and alerting included.
+Derived from [go-template-simple-server](https://github.com/thomasmendez/go-template-simple-server.git) (use this if you do not wish to use the monitoring tools in this repo)

 ## Run Locally